craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Arthurian (language)]] and [[Primordial (language)#Aurin]]
 - [[Golopak (language)]] and [[Primordial (language)#Aquin]]

-In addition, you know the Druidcraft cantrip, and may cast it as though you had the Druid's Spellcasting feature.
+In addition, when you take fire, cold,

 ## Guildmember